La Revue du Monde Noir: Motto

-Thus, the two hundred million individuals which constitue one Negro race, even though scattered among the various nations, will form over and above the latter a great Brotherhood, the forerunner of universal Democracy."
+Thus, the two hundred million individuals which constitute one Negro race, even though scattered among the various nations, will form over and above the latter a great Brotherhood, the forerunner of universal Democracy."

 Historical context

-Throughout 1919–1935 significant shifts were beginning to happen around ideas about race and cultural difference.
+Throughout 1919–1935 significant shifts were beginning to happen around ideas about race and cultural differences.
 It was in this climate of change and renewal that "La Revue Du Monde Noir" was in publication.
 Sometimes termed as a "diasporic" journal, the publication was intended to draw together the voices of black people around the globe.
 In the first journal, Louis-Jean Finot wrote an article titled "Race Equality."
 After some consideration of the problems facing different countries across the world, he called for a "solidarity between nations" and wrote "at the present time, selfishness is not only stupid, it is criminal."
 This focus is in fitting with the periodical's aims which explicitly situated creating a sense of community as one of their primary goals.

 "La Revue Du Monde Noir" also took place as the Negritude movement began to take root.
 The Negritude movement occurred throughout the 1930s among communities of displaced black and African people primarily throughout Europe.
 Combining artistic and political approaches, the Negritude movement responded to the realities of what life under colonialism looked like.
-Where black voices were historically devalued and silence, the Negritude movement did exactly the opposite.
-Exalting the numerous political, cultural, artistic, and philosophic perspectives of black people was one of key focuses of the movement at large.
+Where black voices were historically devalued and silenced, the Negritude movement did exactly the opposite.
+Exalting the numerous political, cultural, artistic, and philosophic perspectives of black people was one of the key focuses of the movement at large.
 Notably, some of the founders of the movement (Léon Damas, Léopold Senghor and Aimé Césaire) would go on to mention the journal as an influential piece of how they developed their thinking.

 At the same time, the Harlem Renaissance was occurring in the United States, primarily in the city of Harlem.
 As slavery came to an end, many black people migrated to cities further North seeking greater rights and freedoms than those which were possible in the South.
 This movement is often known as the "Great Migration."
 Much like the Negritude movement in Europe, the Harlem Renaissance gave voice to a group of people which had historically been silenced and ignored.
 Several of the key people in this movement also contributed to "La Revue Du Monde Noir" notably including Claude Mac Kay.

 Bringing together French thinkers at the time and American writers participating in the Harlem Renaissance, the journal furthered the development of both perspectives.
 These thinkers worked together to develop a "black aesthetic" and a sense of pride in the racial identity.